 NEED TO KNOW

 - The Homewood Campus is located in Baltimore, Maryland.
-(See Campus Locations & Programs for more information.)
+See Contact Us for more information.

 - The School of Education does not offer on-campus housing for students.
 Off-campus housing is available near our two campuses.
 See Life at Hopkins for more information.